fullopsec/UniversalWakeOnLan/README.md

 UniversalWakeOnLan is a script designed to wake up your computers remotely from anywhere in the world with the help of Telegram API.
-It is compatible with Opnsense Firewalls.
+It is compatible with Opnsense Firewalls, Windows and linux.

 I made a guide on [how to setup your telegram bot and get your tokens](https://github.com/fullopsec/TelegramAlerts)